Denmark has participated in UN peacekeeping missions since the establishment of the first mission in 1948.

 You can read more about the UN Security Council here

 Almost all Denmark's international missions have either had a UN mandate or have been a UN-based operation.

-The Danish Defence contributes continually with around 20 to 50 persons to the United Nations (UN) Military Observer Missions.
+The Danish Defence contributes continually to the United Nations (UN) Military Observer Missions.
 The UN Military Observers (UNMOs) can be described as the eyes and the ears of the Mission, since their observations and assessments help provide a real-time picture of the situation in the area of the mission.

 The Ministry of Defence has since 2012 distributed its UN pooled funds to projects and initiatives supporting the UN’s ability to carry out peacekeeping and stabilization efforts.

 Read about The Ministry of Defence UN pooled funds